Windows and Weatherization

 State of New Mexico refundable tax credit ($1,000-2,000) for sealing and insulation products (Jan 1, 2021-Dec.
 31, 2027).
 Insulation technical requirements.

 The IRA 25C tax credit is available for 30% of the cost of materials (not installation) of insulation and air sealing up to $1,200 each year.
-All panel upgrades and weatheriziation projects are capped at $1,200 per year.
+All panel upgrades and weatherization projects are capped at $1,200 per year.
 Qualified products and more on rules.

 Weatherization for Low Income Residents